Gilfoyle404/Leetcode/README.md

 | 1 | [Two Sum](https://leetcode.com/problems/two-sum/) | Array, Hash Map | [C++](solutions/leetcode/cpp/0001-two-sum.cpp) |
 | 2 | [Add Two Numbers](https://leetcode.com/problems/add-two-numbers/) | Linked List | [C++](solutions/leetcode/cpp/0002-add-two-numbers.cpp) |

-## Using the solutions

-Each file contains the `Solution` class expected by LeetCode.
-Open a solution from the index, then copy it into the matching problem editor on LeetCode.
-Types such as `ListNode` and `TreeNode` are supplied by the platform.

 ## Progress

 - [x] Arrays and hashing